 I love baking muffins and classic chocolate chip muffins are always a crowd-pleaser.
 These are a variation on my really popular Vegan Blueberry Muffins, but with chocolate chips instead and a little bit less sweetener to accommodate the chocolate chips.
 I’ve made these more times than I can count and they deserved their own post.
 I like to add a dose of espresso powder sometimes too for a kick.
 The rich vanilla flavor is addicting too.

-This recipe is only 8 ingredients and also happens to be vegan, gluten-free and oil-free.
+These vegan gluten-free chocolate chip muffins are only 8 ingredients and also happens to be oil-free.